hydenseo210/pacman/README.md

 # Pacman Kata

 Welcome to my pacman kata.
 The focus on this kata was to implement pacman using TDD, Top down approach and end to end tests.
+## Task

+Incomplete list of things the game needs:

+- pacman is on a grid filled with dots
+- pacman has a direction
+- pacman moves on each tick
+- user can rotate pacman
+- pacman eats dots
+- pacman wraps around
+- pacman stops on wall
+- pacman will not rotate into a wall
+- game score (levels completed, number of dots eaten in this level)
+- monsters…
+- levels
+- animate pacman eating (mouth opens and closes)

 ## Table of Contents